marlosjorge/happy/README.md

 ## :memo: Licença

 Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.

----

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)